yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-010_Empty_Cart_State.md

 ---

 ## ✅ Expected Result

-- Cart displays an empty state message (e.g., "Your basket is empty")
+Cart displays an empty state message (e.g., "Your basket is empty")
-- No products are listed in the cart
-- Cart total is zero or not displayed
-- UI layout remains consistent and user-friendly
-- No errors or broken elements are displayed